Sparkset/sparkset/README.md

 ## Deploying the App

-The project is set up so that any commit made to this repository will automatically trigger the latest version on the `master` branch to be deployed to LeanEngine (so it’s safe to do experiments on other branches).
+The project is set up so that whenever a commit is made to the `master` branch, this commit will be deployed to LeanEngine automatically (so it’s safe to do experiments on other branches).
 See [LeanEngine Web Hosting documentation](https://docs.leancloud.app/leanengine_webhosting_guide-node.html#hash224173211) for how the mechanism is set up, as well as how you can manually deploy the app.